jotacemarin/ebola-qr-bot/README.md

 - **Cloudflare KV**: Key-value storage
 - **Wrangler**: Cloudflare Workers CLI

-## Contributing
+## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
 4. Test thoroughly
-5. Submit a pull request
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🆘 Support

+If you encounter any issues or have questions, please:

+1. Check the [Issues](../../issues) page for existing solutions
+2. Create a new issue with detailed information about your problem
+3. Contact the maintainer at `jotacemarin@gmail.com`